This recipe for Buttermilk Pound Cake creates a moist, tender, light (but still deliciously dense) cake that’s filled with amazing flavor.

 - Don’t over mix after adding the eggs.
 Once the eggs go into the batter, you want to mix just enough to get everything combined, but not too much.
 Whipping too much air into the batter can cause the cake to overflow and eventually fall.

 - Be sure to pick the right pan and grease and flour it well.
 I typically use a paper towel to smear vegetable shortening on the entire pan surface, dust the pan in all-purpose flour, and shake the excess flour out.
 Many have had success using homemade cake release.
 To do this, simply mix equal parts of all-purpose flour, vegetable shortening, and vegetable oil together until smooth and use a pastry brush to coat the pan before adding the batter.
 Extra release can be store in the fridge in an airtight container for several months.
+We tested many different cake pans, but determined that the newer cake pans did the best with releasing the cake over our antique pans.

 - Make sure the cake is done.
 The cook time will vary based on the specific oven, pan type, etc. The cake should be golden brown and a toothpick inserted in the center should come out clean.
 A few moist crumbs are ok.
 I typically like to also temp my cakes using an instant read thermometer.
-I shoot for between 208°F and 210°F.
+I shoot for between 208ยฐF and 210ยฐF.

 Recipe Card